Dmitriy Bunin

 Glyph Neue by Icons8 is an icon pack with over 1,500+ modern, monochrome icons in SVG and PNG formats.

-Icons8 provides icons for free with a link credit, or you can get more formats and sizes with a premium paid license.
+Icons8 provides icons for free with a link credit, or a premium paid license allows you to get more formats and sizes.

-Icons can be customized in terms of size, color, and style, including border, shape, roundness, and type, allowing you to tailor them specifically to your project suite.
-And if this is not enough, Material Icons provides an icon font in addition to the standard SVG format.
+Icons can be customized in terms of size, color, and style, including border, shape, roundness, and type, allowing you to tailor them specifically to your project suite. if this is not enough, Material Icons provides an Icon font in addition to the standard SVG format.

 Heroicons offers a compact set of SVG icons designed by the creators of Tailwind CSS and Tailwind UI.
 These 280+ icons come in four styles, including outline, solid, mini, and micro styles, all optimized for use with React and Vue.